ss03516/CLT_TrafficStops_RShiny/README.md

 In this application we tried to explore the following factors:
 <ol>
   <li> Racial breakdown of traffic stops by division
-  <li> Relationship between Demographics & Traffic Stops
+  <li> Relationship between Demographics of CMPD Division & Traffic Stops
   <li> Relationship between the outcomes of stop with Driver's Race
-  <li> Underlying pattern between officers' experience in filed with the Stops and Searches
+  <li> Underlying patterns between officers' experience in filed with the Stops and Searches

  </ol>